1. What is the mission of the Solar Stewardship Initiative?

 The Solar Stewardship Initiative works collaboratively with manufacturers, developers, installers and purchasers across the global solar value chain to foster responsible production, sourcing and stewardship of materials.

-Right now, like many sectors, it is difficult to visualise all the links in the global solar supply chain.
-Comprehensive supply chain monitoring will make it possible to trace the origins of materials used in solar components.
-This will mean we know, with a high level of certainty, that EU & UK solar products comply with international ESG standards.
+Like in many other sectors, in solar it is difficult to visualise all the links in the global supply chain.
+Comprehensive supply chain monitoring makes possible to trace the origins of materials used in solar components.
+This means we can know, with a high level of certainty, that EU & UK solar products comply with international ESG standards.

-Work to develop the SSI began in 2021 through co-operation between SolarPower Europe and Solar Energy UK.
+The work to develop the SSI began in 2021 through co-operation between SolarPower Europe and Solar Energy UK.
 This translated into a statement of intent from 60+ buyers and suppliers of solar products in October 2022.
-The SSI formally opened for membership at the end of 2023, and as of Q1 2024 has around 40 members covering a major share of both demand and supply, with the number growing rapidly.
+The SSI formally opened for membership at the end of 2023, and the current members can be found on our website visiting https://www.solarstewardshipinitiative.org/about-ssi/members/.

-The SSI is still in a transition phase and is working to become a fully-fledged Multi-stakeholder Initiative by 2025.
-At this point, there will be a Board consisting of buyers and sellers of solar modules, as well as relevant non-industry stakeholders including civil society, academic, and financial institution representatives.
+Since December 2024. the SSI is in a transition phase and working to become a fully-fledged Multi-stakeholder Initiative by 2025 (add link to press release) consisting of a Board with representatives from buyers and sellers of solar modules, as well as relevant non-industry stakeholders including civil society, academic, and financial institution.
+The SSI Board members are stated on our website and can be found following this link: https://www.solarstewardshipinitiative.org/about-ssi/governance/

 Multi-stakeholder Initiatives (MSIs) are robust ESG assurance and certification schemes governed by balance of stakeholders including industry representatives and civil society who are independent of the relevant industry.
 MSIs typically rely on third-party, independent supply chain audits conducted against international and sector-specific ESG operating practice standards.